WELCOME TO MY BLOG!

 So how did I do it?
 I sure as heck couldn’t afford traveling like that.
 The honest-to-goodness-truth is I didn’t set out to become at traveling wedding photographer.
-I didn’t even market for it…it ACCIDENTLY HAPPENED.
+I didn’t even market for it…it JUST HAPPENED NATURALLY.

 Before I ever booked my first travel client, I’d spent 5 years developing my skills, brand, reputation, style and business.
 I worked HARD exceed client expectations and connect with my followers.
 I strove to be genuine, real and authentic.
 And I worked to consistently put content in front of my fans that tugged at their heartstrings.

 Eventually, people from afar saw my work and felt I was worth the investment.
 That is how I got started, plain and simple.
 Sorry it’s not more earth shaking.